gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

 ### Communication and Reporting

 - Executive Briefings
-    - Strategic CTI provides high-level threat summaries to leadership, showing how threats affect business units and what’s being done to mitigate them
+    - Strategic CTI provides high-level threat summaries to leadership, showing how threats affect business units and what`s being done to mitigate them
 - Risk Reports with Threat Context
     - Risk dashboards can integrate CTI to explain why certain risks are prioritized
 - Regulatory & Compliance Alignment